-Teaching assistants will be available to consult on such issues as data analysis, content, and thinking through your project.
+Teaching assistants will be available between January through April to consult on such issues as data analysis, content, and thinking through your project.
 The teaching assistants will have office hours during which students may meet with them or correspond with them by phone, email, or Zoom.